shawn-dsilva/tm4c-linux-template/README.md

 └── src
     └── main.c
 ```
-Tested on Ubuntu 18.04 LTS
+Tested on Ubuntu 18.04 LTS and Arch Linux with Linux kernel version 5.8.3-arch1-1.

 ## Toolchain setup and installation
 You need these dependencies before anything else